-As mentioned in the above section, in practice it is more common to see several systems performing various regulatory processes, sometimes behind a single trader view, other times not.
+As mentioned in the above section, in practice, it is more common to see several systems performing various regulatory processes sometimes behind a single trader view, other times not.
 It is due to this fact that the phenomenon of multiple "Single Windows" within one national boundary may exist.
 The aim may be for these systems to converge behind one single trader view, in line with the definition provided by Recommendation 33.
-However, the purpose of this present Recommendation and its Guidelines is not to explore how these national systems may interoperate, but rather how Single Window systems within one country may interoperate with those of another.
-Thus, the scope of these Guidelines is limited to cross-border interoperability.
-However, lessons may be drawn from the more general but similar interoperability frameworks of non-regulatory Single Windows noted in the above exclusion.
+However, the purpose of this Recommendation and its Guidelines is not to explore how these national systems may interoperate, but rather how Single Window systems within one country may interoperate with those of another.
+Thus, the scope of these Guidelines is focused on cross-border interoperability although, similar to the above exclusion of non-regulatory Single Windows, lessons for cross-border interoperability may be drawn from more general interoperability frameworks.

-The overall focus of this present Recommendation is, therefore, on cross-border interoperability of Single Window systems.
+The overall focus of this Recommendation is on cross-border interoperability of Single Window systems.
 It leaves interoperability issues between two or more Single Windows in the same economy and jurisdiction to be resolved by national laws and solutions.

-Cross-border interoperability means that a Single Window system in country A will achieve interconnectivity with a Single Window in country B. Thus, data messages can be exchanged between two or more National Single Windows and effectively used by the authorities and agencies for the Single Window environment in each country.
-Moreover, this may include a transaction model that permits company X to send electronic data communications or electronic records replicating given trade documents in the same format to Single Windows in countries A and B by using the Single Window in country A as a platform, as a repository for authentication, or other channeling or support functions.
-Such transactions may be identified as Business to Government (B2G) interoperability.
+Cross-border interoperability means that a Single Window system in country A will achieve interconnectivity with a Single Window in country B. Thus, data messages can be exchanged between two or more national Single Windows and effectively used by the authorities and agencies in each country's Single Window environment.
+Moreover, this may include a transaction model that permits company X to send electronic data communications or electronic records replicating given trade documents in the same format to Single Windows in countries A and B by using the Single Window in country A as a platform, as a repository for authentication, or other channelling or support functions.
+Such transactions may be identified as Business-to-Government (B2G) interoperability.

-395 2.3.
+2.3.
 Interoperability in practice

-Interoperability can either be between two countries or international regional economies.
-A variety of different models for interoperability may be considered, but these can be divided for the large part into two options:
+Interoperability can be either between two countries, on a regional basis, or international.
+While there is a variety of different models for interoperability that may be considered but these can be divided for the large part into two options:

-Centralized server model: For example, States A, B and C all adhere to a Single Window ABC, the server for which is located in country A. Each country participates in server maintenance and shares costs.
+Centralized Server Model: for example, States A, B and C all adhere to a Single Window ABC, the server for which is located in country A. Each country participates in server maintenance and costs.
 Most importantly, Single Window ABC will recognize and process electronic records received through the joint Single Window.
 Data exchanges in this arrangement could include B2G and G2G transactions.

-Gateway model: Another type of Regional Single Window environment is one where the central server manages a communications hub for each of the participating countries.
+Gateway Model: another type of regional Single Window environment is one where the central server manages a communications hub for each of the participating countries.
 The central server does not retain or archive any trade or regulatory data.
-Only the transmitting and receiving National
+Only the transmitting and receiving national